Vaibhav-K08/smart-thermal-control/README.md

 ## The AI Layer

-Each thermal zone has its own **PolicyNet** — a small PyTorch neural network that takes the full system state and outputs a cooling adjustment.
+Each thermal zone has its own **PolicyNet** which is a small PyTorch neural network that takes the full system state and outputs a cooling adjustment.

 ```
 Input:  [CPU_temp/100, Power_temp/100, Ambient_temp/100]